 Andrea began training in 1992 and worked at the National Capital YMCA in Washington, D.C.
 She quickly worked her way up to Director of Personal Training and ran the department for several years.
 While working at the YMCA, Andrea started Leading Edge Fitness and later, The Cancer Exercise Training Institute.
-While training the “movers and shakers” on Capitol Hill, Andrea’s mom was diagnosed, for the second time, with breast cancer.
+During this time, Andrea’s mom was diagnosed, for the second time, with breast cancer.
 She watched her mother struggle through the trauma of multiple surgeries, reconstruction, a frozen shoulder, and addiction to narcotics in order to cope with the pain associated with her surgeries.
-Inspired by her mother, Andrea, along with a medical advisory board from Washington D.C.’s premier medical centers, set out to write “Essential Exercises for Breast Cancer Survivors.”
+Inspired by her mother, Andrea, along with the chiefs of breast surgery at Georgetown, George Washington, and Johns’ Hopkins University Medical Centers, set out to write “Essential Exercises for Breast Cancer Survivors.”
 The goal was to help the millions of men and women, like her mother, to gain back their strength, range of motion, and self-esteem (among other things), following breast cancer surgery and treatment.
 The book was published by Harvard Common Press in 2000.
-Shortly thereafter, Andrea founded The Breast Cancer Survivor’s Foundation, a 501c3 public charity—to better the lives of cancer survivors and their families.